"It cost my player his job": Cowboy cut from team wrongly identified in shoplifting case

 Cowboys executive vice president Stephen Jones said in a statement Monday that Whitehead was cut after he was given "a lot of different chances along the way going back to last year.
 I think we just decided it was time to go in a different direction."

-A Cowboys spokesman did not return an email seeking comment following the announcement of his innocence.
+A Cowboys spokesman did not return an email seeking comment following the announcement of Whitehead's innocence.

 "Let's not sugarcoat anything," Whitehead said.
 "I was pretty much being called a liar."